This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 • Find the right office chair for you.
 Everyone is different, but the right chair should offer height and depth that is right for you.
 A great option is an ergonomic chair such as the YouToo.

 The body is an ecosystem, and getting enough exercise has a positive effect on your posture.
-Here are some ideas that could help you get your daily recommended exercise in with a busy workweek:
+Here are some posture exercises ideas for your recommended daily routine, easy to perform even through a busy workweek:

 • If your office does not already have a similar initiative in place, suggest group yoga or pilates classes.

 • If you can, try to fall asleep on your back, with a pillow underneath your knees.
-Experts say that this position is best, though sleeping on your side with a pillow between your knees is also acceptable.
+Experts say that it may be the best position to sleep, though sleeping on your side with a pillow between your knees is also acceptable.

 • Try to establish a calming, relaxing nighttime routine.
 Yes, this means some screen-free time before bed.
-Reading a book in bed or listening to some calming podcasts or music is best.
+Reading a book in bed or listening to some calming podcasts or music can actually help you to sleep well.

 • Try cutting out any caffeine for at least 6 hours leading up to bedtime.

 • If you find you are having a hard time getting the recommended amount of sleep – for adults that’s seven to eight hours – try moving up your bedtime.
-Going to bed even just an hour earlier can make a big difference.
+Going to bed even just an hour earlier can make a big difference for some people, and contribute to better overall health and energy performance.

 Leave a comment